willimsbw/movie-website/README.md

 ## Getting Started

-If you download all of files and run fresh_tomatoes.py, it will generate fresh_tomatoes.html.
+If you download all of the files and run fresh_tomatoes.py, it will generate fresh_tomatoes.html.
 Open that file to view the page, and that's it!

 ### Prerequisites